-• The liabilities of the pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method - i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc. and projections of projected earnings for current employees.
-In assessing these liabilities at 31 March 2012 for the 2011/12 Statement of Accounts, the actuary made a number of changes in the assumptions underlying the present value of the scheme liabilities.
-These include a change in the assumed pensions increase from 2.7% to 2.5% and inflation.
-Application of these revised assumptions has resulted in an increase in liabilities measured at today's prices of £243.2 million (£240.0 million LGPS, £3.2 million Teachers).
+- The liabilities of the pension fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates etc. and projections of projected earnings for current employees.
+In assessing these liabilities at 31 March 2013 for the 2012/13 Statement of Accounts, the actuary made a number of changes in the assumptions underlying the present value of the scheme liabilities.
+These include a change in the assumed pensions increases and inflation.
+Application of these revised assumptions has resulted in an increase in liabilities measured at today's prices of £98.0 million (£87.7 million LGPS, £10.3 million Teachers). - The assets of the pension fund attributable to the Authority are included in the Balance Sheet at their fair value: - quoted securities current bid price - unquoted securities professional estimate - unitised securities current bid price - property market value. - The change in the net pensions liability is analysed into several components: - current service cost / gain the change in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid - debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - expected return on scheme assets the annual investment return on the fund assets attributable to the Authority, based on an average of the expected long-term return - credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - gains or losses on settlements and curtailments the result of actions to relieve the Authority of liabilities or events that reduce the expected future service or accrual of benefits of employees - debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions - credited/debited to the Pensions Reserve

-- The assets of the pension fund attributable to the Authority are included in the Balance Sheet at their fair value: - quoted securities current bid price - unquoted securities professional estimate - unitised securities current bid price - property market value. - The change in the net pensions liability is analysed into seven components: - current service cost the increase in liabilities as a result of years of service earned this year allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked - past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid debited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - expected return on assets the annual investment return on the fund assets attributable to the Authority, based on an average of the expected long-term return credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement - gains or losses on settlements and curtailments the result of actions to relieve the Authority of liabilities or events that reduce the expected future service or accrual of benefits of employees debited or credited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions credited/debited to the Pensions Reserve - contributions paid to the pension fund cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.
+• contributions paid to the pension fund - cash paid as employer's contributions to the pension fund in settlement of liabilities; not accounted for as an expense.